jprichardson/node-dh/README.md

         -a, --auth [password]    password of redis server -p, --port [number]      port of redis server, the default is 6379 -n, --name [hashName]    name of the hash

+note: calling the `-f` flag is insanely slow.
+Just pipe `stdout` to a file.
+I'll probably remove this flag.

 License